 Hyde Park is a thriving hub of food, drink and culture, just minutes from the city centre – but have you discovered all its secrets?

 You can see a flick in the historic cinema, catch a band at its famous gig venue and enjoy a few drinks in its many bars, heck, you can even do a free afternoon tea in a Grade-II listed church.
 Hyde Park is just full of surprises and you should absolutely seek them all out – which is why we’ve put together this handy guide.
-Time to start exploring!
+It’s time to start exploring!

 Brudenell Social Club